CtrlZvi/zyf/README.md

 more fun for me, I decided to give it a (relatively) fun name: Zvi's Year of Frugality, which immediately became shortened to ZYF, pronounced zif (IPA:zɪɸ).
-I decided that made for a much better name than MIMO as it was less likely to collide and was a little bit more fun to say.
+I decided that made for a much better name than MIMO as it was less likely to collide[^collide] and was a little bit more fun to say.

+[^collide]: Despite being less likely to collide, it appears that there is package name collision.
+This is resolved by appending "-finance" to the package name, though the project is still just ZYF.

 [garbage in, garbage out]: https://en.wikipedia.org/wiki/Garbage_in%2C_garbage_out
 [mimodactylus]: https://en.wikipedia.org/wiki/Mimodactylus